Graduate

 Thesis option: Students will complete the thesis and pass an oral examination.

 The department offers several competitive graduate assistantships every year based on merit.
-All applicants are automatically considered for these assistantships that pays as much as $16,000 per year and cover some or all of the tuition and non-residency fee, if applicable, for regular semesters and subsidized health insurance.
+All applicants are automatically considered for these assistantships that cover some or all of the tuition and non-residency fee, if applicable, for regular semesters and subsidized health insurance.

-The Graduate School has a recruiting fellowship program that promotes academic excellence and access to graduate education to groups who are historically underrepresented.
-See the Graduate School’s financial aid page
+The Graduate School has a recruiting fellowship program that promotes academic excellence and access to graduate education.
+See the Graduate School's financial aid page

 Hear firsthand from students and faculty about the History program.